MNegus/droplet-impact-plate/README.md

 ```shell
 nohup ./run_simulation droplet_impact_plate N &
 ```
-should kick off the simulation!
+inside the `code` directory should kick off the simulation!

 ## Understanding the data output
 The simulations produce a lot of data output, and on their own they can be